Consulting Services

 The River Thames flood relief Scheme is a major defence project spanning Surrey and Greater London.
 It involves constructing a flood channel, modifying sections of the river, and enhancing habitats and public amenities along the route.

 Since 2016, York Archaeology has played a vital role in supporting the scheme’s Development Consent Order (DCO) application.
-Our comprehensive archaeological services include desk-based assessments, archaeological risk modeling, and the design of a multi-phase evaluation programme.
-This evaluation covers the entire scheme and incorporates targeted risk modeling in key areas.
+Our work includes desk-based assessments, archaeological risk modelling, and the design of a multi-phase evaluation programme.
+The evaluation covers the entire scheme and includes targeted risk modelling in key areas.

 We’ve also contributed to the DCO process by authoring heritage sections for the Scoping Report and Preliminary Environmental Information Report.
 Currently, we are developing the Cultural Heritage chapter of the Environmental Statement and designing the Heritage Environment Management Plan (HEMP) to safeguard the project’s heritage considerations.